MohammadrezaPourreza/Spider2/assets/Bigquery_Guideline.md

 ## How to Check BigQuery Public Databases

-About 70% of SQLs in Spider2 refer to open-sourced `bigquery-public-data` project, which contains a large quantities of freely accessed databases, e.g., `bigquery-public-data.new_york`.
+About 70% of SQLs in Spider2 are contained in bigquery public projects, which contains a large quantities of freely accessed databases, e.g., `bigquery-public-data.new_york`.
 To view the schema/content of these open-sourced databases and run trial SQLs on them, you can **star** the `bigquery-public-data` on your left panel (based on [official tutorial](https://cloud.google.com/bigquery/docs/bigquery-web-ui#:~:text=Star%20a%20project,-You%20can%20star&text=If%20you%20have%20access%20to,that%20you%20want%20to%20star.)).
 Concretely,

 1. In the **Explorer** pane, click the button `+ ADD`.